Notifies applications that a power-management event has occurred.

 A power setting change event has been received.

-Windows Server 2003 and Windows XP: The following event identifiers are also supported.
+Windows Server 2003: The following event identifiers are also supported.

 - 9 (0x9)